 Lord Shiva asked his ganas, the assemblage of demigods and demigoddesses who are always at the Lord’s service, to go quickly and to bring him the head of the first creature they saw.
 The ganas soon returned with the head of an elephant.
 Knowing the fine attributes of this creature, Lord Shiva gently placed the elephant head on the neck of his son, and the boy instantly opened his eyes.

 Bestowing upon him many blessings, Lord Shiva proclaimed that his son, Ganesh, would be renowned as one of the wisest and most learned deities in the universe.
 He would be revered as the embodiment of auspiciousness and as the remover of all obstacles.
 Lord Shiva announced that Ganapati would be venerated foremost—agra-pūjya—when any important task in the universe was to be performed either by a god or by man.

 Lord Ganesh’s Form

 This story, as is true of all mythological legends, holds meaning that extends far beyond what one might initially glean from it.
-Since the Lord’s auspicious intent pervades all his words and deeds, we can be assured that it was not by happenstance that he gave his son the head of an elephant.
+Since the Lord’s auspicious intent pervades all his words and deeds, one can be assured that it was not by happenstance that he gave his son the head of an elephant.
 Lord Shiva placed the elephant head on his son with the knowledge that Lord Ganesh would embody the distinguishing qualities of the mighty elephant and that he would employ them for the benefit of all who inhabit the universe.

 Thus, Lord Ganesh’s physical attributes and qualities have rich symbolic meaning:

 - Head: The elephant is known for its intelligence and excellent memory.
 With the elephant head, Lord Shiva blessed his son with jnāna, “wisdom and discerning intellect,” as well as a phenomenal memory.

 - Large ears: With his elephantine ears, Ganesh has a keen ability to hear the prayers of his multitude of devotees.

 - Small eyes: With the small eyes of an elephant, Lord Ganesh has sharp focus and acute concentration.